turboMaCk/turboMaCk.github.io/posts/2016-12-07-hybrid-types-in-typescript.md

 ## Interface

-Now we know what we need so lets define interface for out `exactTip` function.
+Now we know what we need so lets define interface for out `exactAxis` function.

 ```typescript
 import * as d3 from 'd3';